Guide to the Different Types of Sage Plants

 Garden Sage

-Also called common sage or culinary sage.
+It is also called common sage or culinary sage.
 This is one of the most common types of sage, is deliciously edible (including the flowers), and has dozens of cultivars that range wildly in color.
+Sage is super easy to grow.
+Prevent it from getting too hot or too wet, and it’ll stay happy.

 - Scientific Name: Salvia officinalis / S. officinalis